sandya3236/pull-request-practice1/README.md

-"#pull-request-practice1
+# pull-request-practice1

-This Repository for practicing the GitHub pull request workflow."
+This repository is for practicing the GitHub pull request workflow.